Search ranking factor correlation studies are bullshit.

-Lemons imported from Mexico to US vs. US Highway fatalities has an equally impressive correlation of 0.97.
+Lemons imported from Mexico to US vs. US Highway fatalities have an equally impressive correlation of 0.97.
 Who would conclude that importing lemons from Mexico leads to traffic accidents?

 So there is good reason to be wary of SEO studies drawing similar conclusions based on much weaker correlations.

 Finally, know that if you look at enough metrics, even if they’re all completely unrelated, you will find ones with strong correlations.

 The most famous example of this phenomenon was illustrated by Caltech’s David Leinweber.
 Mining a database of agricultural statistics, he found that butter production in Bangladesh had a 75% correlation with the movements of the S&P 500.
 Add in US Butter production and Cheese production, and you can explain 95% of the variation in the S&P 500.
 Add in the population of Sheep in the US and Bangladesh, and you can “explain” 99% of the movements in the S&P 500 benchmark!

 Imagine the buzz in the SEO industry if a handful of metrics of Google searches could predict 99% of the variations in Google rankings.

 “Secrets of Google’s algorithm finally revealed!”

 Yet if you study enough metrics, it’s not only likely, it’s inevitable that you will find some that correlate well with Google rankings.

 Rather than drawing conclusions from correlations alone (or rejecting them outright), treat that as step 1.
 Then start digging deeper to see if you can understand the actual mechanism at work.